surma/surma.dev/content/things/langgraph.md

 ---

 LangGraph lets you build complex workflow architectures and codify them into powerful automations.
-Yes, it also integrates really well with LangChain and therefore LLMs, but it's a powerful tool to have in your tool belt regardless.
+Also LLMs, if you want.
+But you don’t have to!

 <!-- more -->